 It might be helpful to think of your bylaws as a formal agreement between your nonprofit’s personnel.
 Everyone at your nonprofit is expected to follow the guidelines as written, and the bylaws can and should be referenced on a regular basis.
 Additionally, you should also be sure to compare your operational guidelines as laid out in your articles of incorporation and your bylaws to ensure that they remain consistent with each other.

 Accounting regulations help nonprofits maintain financial transparency, building trust between nonprofits and their donors.
-Additionally, following necessary accounting practices can also help your nonprofit stay organized and prevent a last minute scramble during tax season.
+Additionally, following necessary accounting practices can also help your nonprofit stay organized and prevent a last-minute scramble during tax season.

 Your nonprofit can hire an in-house bookkeeper and accountant if you have the available funds to do so.
 However, many nonprofits may prefer to outsource these positions to both save money and ensure they are receiving professional services.

 Nonprofits with paid staff and contractors are required by the US Department of Labor, the IRS, and most states to properly classify employees as exempt or non-exempt under the FLSA or face penalties.
 Make sure you follow all federal as well as state employment laws.
-File W-2 , W-4, I-9 forms, withhold tax, pay social security and medicare taxes.
+File W-2 , W-4, I-9 forms, withhold tax, and pay social security and Medicare taxes.

 Records are necessary for nonprofit legal compliance and will also help your organization stay organized and transparent.
 Ensure you have a systemized process for storing records, allowing your organization to access them as needed.
 Some key documents are easier to attain replacements for than others, and remember that any document you need to re-request from a government office will likely take weeks, if not months, to be delivered.